But that’s not what he finds when he looks outside.

 “I don’t see any problem with that.
 Well, we’re getting ready to go out to dinner, all of us.
 That’s nine people, the four in our family and the five in the Ito family.
 So, I need to change and make sure everyone else is presentable.
 Next time you can give me a call and tell me all about adopting Adam, which Sean and I think is wonderful.
 We want to meet him.”

-“I think that’s going to be a problem.
-I guess everything in Davis is already booked during Thanksgiving week.
+“I think that could be a problem.
+I’ve heard from one of our neighbors that everything in Davis is already booked during Thanksgiving week.
 We have two guest rooms.
 Just stay with us.”

 “Are you sure?”